truncgil/flowchart/README.md

 ## 🙏 Acknowledgments

 - [Mermaid.js](https://mermaid-js.github.io/) for the powerful diagramming library
+- [CodeMirror](https://codemirror.net/) for the code editor
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
-- All contributors who have helped shape this project

 ## 📞 Support

-If you encounter any issues or have questions, please:
+If you encounter any issues or have questions:
 1. Check the [documentation](https://mermaid-js.github.io/)
 2. Open an issue in the GitHub repository
 3. Contact the maintainers

----

-Made with ❤️ by [Your Name]